Achievable logoAchievable logo

 • Settles through the Clearing House system

-Some exceptions to these settlement times exist depending on the specific type of bond and how the trade is accomplished, but the exam usually sticks to these generalities.
+Some exceptions exist depending on the bond type and how the trade is executed, but the exam usually focuses on these general rules.
 US Government trades settle through the Federal Funds system.
-Municipal and corporate trades settle through the Clearing House system, which is also the system you utilize for your personal banking.
+Municipal and corporate trades settle through the Clearing House system, which is also the system used for personal banking.

 Accrued interest

-Bonds pay semi-annual interest to their investors.
-When an interest payment is due, the transfer agent makes a payment to whoever owns the issuer’s bonds on the interest payment date.
-They do not prorate their payments, which creates a problem.
+Bonds pay semiannual interest.
+When an interest payment is due, the transfer agent pays whoever owns the bond on the interest payment date.
+The issuer doesn’t prorate interest based on how long each investor held the bond during the period, which creates a fairness issue.

 Assume an interest payment is due on Friday, July 1st.
-If an investor purchases this bond on Monday, June 27th, they will receive interest for the past six months, even though they’ve only owned the bond for four days.
-It seems unfair, doesn’t it?
-To fix this issue, the buyer pays the bond’s market price, plus accrued interest to the seller.
-To better understand this, let’s work through another example:
+If an investor buys the bond on Monday, June 27th, they would receive interest for the entire prior six months - even though they only owned the bond for four days.
+To fix this, the buyer pays the bond’s market price plus accrued interest to the seller.

 J&J 1 corporate bond trade occurs on Tuesday, April 11th